w3c/mediasession/explainer.md

 YouTube sets the album art to a YouTube logo, the user will be confused if the platform UI shows an YouTube image, while it actually comes from Facebook.
-On the opposite, if a website has an embedded music player, it might want to show the metadata from the embedded music player, and let it respond to media controls.
+On the opposite, if a website has an embedded music player, it might want to show the metadata from the embedded music player, and let it respond to media control actions.

 Since this is an UX decision, we need UA feedback to decide the default behavior in the spec.